Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose Grammarly if you need anyone who writes professionally.
-Choose Superhuman if you prioritize executives, founders, power email users processing 100+ emails/day.
+Choose Grammarly if your daily work is mostly real-time grammar, tone, and clarity suggestions everywhere you type.
+Choose Superhuman if your daily work is mostly Executives, founders, power email users processing 100+ emails/day.
 Grammarly scores higher in user reviews (4.6 vs 4.5).

 Grammarly